-This low histamine and low fodmap chicken soup with lemon is bursting with fresh flavors thanks to cilantro and fresh lemon juice.
+This low fodmap chicken soup with rice and vegetables is the best SIBO chicken soup recipe.
+It is bursting with fresh flavors thanks to cilantro and fresh lemon juice.
 The SIBO friendly chicken soup is full of liver cleansing vegetables and made in a low histamine bone broth.

-Simmering this chicken and rice soup on low for at least an hour brings out all the flavors of the vegetables and chicken, resulting in a simple yet flavourful low fodmap chicken and vegetable soup.
+Simmering this SIBO chicken soup on low for at least an hour brings out all the flavors of the vegetables and chicken, resulting in a simple yet flavourful low fodmap chicken and vegetable soup.